 delta tensor is equal to:

-In order to get a example-based delta, we can, for example, average them:
+In order to get an example-wise delta, we can, for example, average them:

 deltas_per_example = torch.mean(delta.reshape(input.shape, -1), dim=1)